 Imagine you are an insecure teenager and your body is rapidly going through changes.
 When you look in the mirror, you don’t like what you see.
-Although, unlike standard insecurities teenagers deal with, this is different.
+Although unlike standard insecurities teenagers deal with, this is different.
 You aren’t happy with what you see because your outsides don’t seem to match your insides.
 Maybe it’s because you have always felt more like a boy growing up?
 And now, you’ve started developing breasts.
 Or the other way around.
-Since you don’t feel safe telling anyone what’s going on, you start feeling overwhelmingly depressed.
+Since you don’t feel safe telling anyone what’s going on, you begin feeling overwhelmingly depressed.

 Trapped Inside Your Own Body

 According to the American Foundation for Suicide Prevention and the Williams Institute, 51% percent of transgender and gender nonconforming individuals attempt suicide within a given year.
 Adolescents with identity issues are more likely to be depressed, anxious, or suicidal.
 This is because they have feelings of varying degrees of being mismatched between their preferred gender and their developing bodies.